input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   Or it could be defined based on their stake in the blockchain, which is more appropriate for web3 systems.

-Important to note that current protocol defined to work with the one specific proposal, so all definitions and procedures would be applied for some proposal.
+Important to note that the protocol defined for some **one** proposal.
-Obviously, it could be easily scaled for a set of proposals, performing all this protocol in parallel.
+Obviously, it could be easily scaled for a set of proposals, performing protocol steps in parallel.

-The voting committee and voters registration/definition are not subjects of this document.

 ### Initial setup